Josh-Daly/IoT-Project/README.md

 Update 4: 'MainCode-Cleanup'

 Current Issues:
-Light sensor not working (~suspected bad input pin~, not pin, heat works fine with it)
+Light sensor not working (~suspected bad input pin~, not pin, heat works fine with it) -

-Heartbeat sensor inconsistent (not an issue for demoing)
+Heartbeat sensor inconsistent (not an issue for demoing) - Ignore for now

-Bluetooth connection inconsistent (think it's when the phone is connected to uni wifi)
+Bluetooth connection inconsistent (think it's when the phone is connected to uni wifi) - Working fine